emilte/papertube/README.md

 # papertube
 Alert system for app idea (Toiletpaper Tube).
 This project was made as a practise for state machine behaviour and mqtt communication.

-In a course at NTNU, groups of students we were supposed to brainstorm a startup idea.
+In a course at NTNU (TTM4115 - Design of Reactive Systems 1), groups of students we were supposed to brainstorm a startup idea.
 My group came up with The Toiletpaper Tube.

 Idea:
 - Have a container for toiletpaper rolls in the bathroom.